MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 ### Introducing observational studies and experiments

 There are two primary types of data collection: observational studies and experiments.
+We already encountered an experiment in the case study in Section \@ref(basic-stents-strokes), and an observational study with the Lending Club data in this section.

 Researchers perform an **observational study** when they collect data in a way that does not directly interfere with how the data arise.
 For instance, researchers may collect information via surveys, review medical or company records, or follow a **cohort** of many similar individuals to form hypotheses about why certain diseases might develop.